imrank30/leetcode-30-days/Day02/Problem.md

+/*
+🔹 What the code is about

+The code is building a tiny testing framework, similar to what developers use in tools like Jest or Mocha.
+*/
 To be or Not to Be
 Write a function expect that helps developers test their code.
 It should take in any value val and return an object with the following two functions.